 This inherent work-related hazard, which has always been present, is poised to become more prevalent as rising obesity rates in the general population increase the physical demands on caregivers, coupled with the fact that the average age for retirement for nurses and care assistants is on the increase.
 In addition to this, the manner in which hospitals are now treating patients has evolved, with as many people as possible being dealt with in outpatient clinics, meaning that the inpatient population has become more immobile and in need of assistance with movement.

 While the risk of injury can never be completely eliminated, there is a large body of research that has shown that safe patient handling interventions can significantly reduce musculoskeletal injuries.
-This is done by replacing conventional manual patient handling with safer ergonomically-inspired methods, including the use of mechanical equipment and safety procedures to lift and move patients so that health carers can avoid using manual exertion (or where this is not possibly, they can minimize the level of exertion required), thereby reducing the likelihood of sustaining injury.
+This is done by replacing conventional manual patient handling with safer ergonomically-inspired methods, including the use of mechanical equipment and safety procedures to lift and move patients so that health carers can avoid using manual exertion (or where this is not possible, they can minimize the level of exertion required), thereby reducing the likelihood of sustaining an injury.

 The use of “lifting teams”, where a group of workers perform patient handling using appropriate lifting equipment, may also be used to reduce the risk.
 But of course, while all very well in theory, the use of lifting teams can only be really effective if the unit in which you are working has appropriate staffing levels so that co-workers will be readily available to assist you at short notice if the need to handle a patient arises suddenly.